JairajJangle/motioneye-android/README.md

 If you are a developer and you wish to contribute to the app please fork the project and submit a pull request on the dev branch.
 Here are some user requested features that are still yet to be introduced.

 1. Zoom and Pan ability in camera stream
-2. Fix required: (Drag down to refresh sensitivity) On scrolling the webview in downward direction, it causes page to refresh instead on scrolling the page.
 2. Android TV support
-3. Bugfix for entered port not attached at the url end while opening webview.
-4. Improve camera stream preview in home screen by using RecycleView instead of Listview
+3. Improve camera stream preview in home screen by using RecycleView instead of Listview
-5. Design Layout for Tablet
+4. Design Layout for Tablet
+5. Add support for RTSP network cameras

 ---
 ###### Licensing